d-justen/d-justen.github.io/index.markdown

 ## Unrelated Interests

 Apart from my work as a researcher, I am also an active member of [TAMLI](https://tamli.de), a charitable organization that supervises young adults and delegates them to a voluntary service in a home for people with special needs in Israel.
-I am also a [part-time DJ](https://soundcloud.com/oshky) - so if you happen to know how to get me a booking at one of Andy Pavlos database courses, hit me up.
+I am also a [part-time DJ](https://soundcloud.com/oshky) - so if you happen to know how to get me a booking at one of Andy Pavlo's database courses, hit me up.